terse-o/Credit-Card-Fraud-Detection/README.md

 and calculates the percentage of fraudulent v/s legitimate cases, the accuracy and loss.

 **Note:**
-Basic packages applied in this project are pandas, numpy, tensorflow.
+Basic packages applied in this project are *pandas, numpy, tensorflow*.
 The Neural Netwrok algorithm is used to train the model on the test dataset.

 **OVERVIEW:**